-Source: U.S Bureau of the Census

 Mining jobs are still a significant sector of the employment in Buchanan County.
-Service sector jobs make up the largest segment of jobs with wholesale and retail trade right behind mining and agriculture.
-Taxable sales for Buchanan County have been steadily decreasing since 1997 when sales totaled $126,028,361.
-By 2003, sales were down to $112,152,118.
+Education services jobs make up the largest segment of jobs with health care and social services right behind mining and education services.
+Taxable sales for Buchanan County have been steadily increasing since 2000 when sales totaled $115,923,478.
+By 2014, sales were up to $147,726,232.

-TABLE 18

-EMPLOYMENT BY INDUSTRY – BUCHANAN COUNTY, 2000
+The whole Cumberland Plateau Region is focused on the development of tourism as one way to strength the economy and create jobs.
+Industrial development is very limited in Buchanan County due to its isolation and the lack of large plots of fairly flat land.
+Information technology and health care are two areas that could see growth in the county